KFDtool/KFDtool/README.md

 **Mobile Radio (MR) Emulator**

 The KFDtool software only supports MR Emulator features through the KFDtool hardware adapter (TWI/3WI/Three Wire Interface) at this time.

+This mode allows another keyloader to be connected to the KFDtool, and the keys retrieved.

 Supported Manual Rekeying Features (TIA-102.AACD-A)